Positioning vs. Messaging

 To bring value to your marketing story, you need to understand two important terms — positioning and messaging.

 Let’s start with positioning.
+Positioning helps you articulate to the team the unique benefit of your product or service and why your solution is better than what your competitors have to offer.
 This is an internally-focused concept that often leads to the creation of a positioning document.
-The document should help you articulate to the team the unique benefit of your product or service and why your solution is better than what your competitors have to offer.

 Messaging, on the other hand, is the foundation for what you consistently say about the product or service externally.
 It usually consists of a few statements that communicate and reinforce the positioning to customers.
 And no, this is not a pithy brand tagline like “Got milk?” or “Just do it.”
 Rather, messaging captures the key points that you plan on conveying about your product or service — the most pertinent information and what you want customers to remember.